opensearch-project/project-website/_authors/osci_2023/danhdav.markdown

 github: danhdav
 ---

 **Daniel Hori Davila** is an undergraduate student at The University of Texas at Dallas.
-He has back-end and full-stack development experience.
+He has back-end and full-stack software development experience.